ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

 -   `format` - a string which controls how the number is formatted for display.
 It can take one of the following values:
     -   `undefined` - use a default formatter that will display integers with no trailing zeros, limits to 6 digits, and exponential notation is used for numbers that are large (\`>= 1e6\`) or small (\`< 1e-3\`) in magnitude.
 Will be displayed left-aligned by default (since numbers will display an inconsistent number of fractional digits).
     -   `'decimal'` - format all values as decimal values (e.g. 123.45), always displaying `decimal-digits` digits after the separator and never displaying exponential notation.
 If required, values will be rounded to reach the specified number of decimial digits.
 Configuring `decimal-digits` to `0` will round the value to the nearest integer and display it with no decimal places.
 Will be displayed right-aligned by default.
+    -   `'human-readable'` - convert values from a source unit (e.g. bytes) to the smallest related unit that can represent that value with a magnitude of >= 1 (e.g. KB, MB, etc).
+The "familiy" of related units must be specified in `human-readable-unit`.
+The converted value is formatted as a decimal with at most one digit after the decimal point, followed by the unit label.
+Exponential notation is used for converted numbers that are large (\`>= 1e6\`) or small (\`< 1e-3\`) in magnitude.
+Because of variations in label length and number of decimals, values within the column will not always line up.
+Because of this, values will be displayed left-aligned.
     -   This could be extended to other pre-configured formats in future.
 Their configuration attributes would be prefixed with the name of the format mode.
     -   **Note:** all of the above will be implemented using a `Intl.NumberFormat` formatter.
 Nimble will configure the formatter with defaults to match the [visual design spec](https://github.com/ni/nimble/issues/887).
 The exception is that we will set `useGrouping: true` to achieve `1,000` rather than `1000` because this styles the values in a way that is more human readable.
 -   `decimal-digits` - when format is `decimal`, a number that controls how many digits are shown to the right of the decimal separator.
 Defaults to 2 if unspecified.
 Formats other than `decimal` ignore `decimal-digits`.
+-   `human-readable-unit` - tag name of an element representing a family of related units, e.g. `'nimble-unit-byte'`.
+These unit elements are not rendered but serve to allow selective loading of data for only the needed units.
+The source data for the column is expected to be given in the unit specified in the tag name, e.g. for `'nimble-unit-byte'`, a source value should be a number of bytes.
+Initially, we will only support:
+    -   `'nimble-unit-byte'` - Unit labels in this family are `byte`/`bytes`, `KB`, `MB`, `GB`, `TB`, `PB`

 This column will display a blank cell when `typeof` the value is not `"number"` (i.e. if the value is `null`, `undefined`, not present, or has a different runtime data type).
 Note that IEE 754 numbers like Infinity, NaN, and -0 are type `"number"` so will be displayed how each formatter converts them.
 This will preserve values like `"∞"` and `"NaN"`.

 This column will trigger `invalidColumnConfiguration` on the table's validity state and will include flags in the column's validity state if its configuration can't be translated to a valid `Intl.NumberFormat` object.
 To provide better developer feedback about what's wrong with the configuration, the column could expose a public method like `createNumberFormat()` which would use the column's configuration to construct the formatter but allow any exceptions to be thrown.

+The `'human-readable'` format will rely on `Intl.NumberFormat` to translate unit strings (for the [units that it supports](https://tc39.es/ecma402/#table-sanctioned-single-unit-identifiers)) and localize the number (for comma/decimal).
+We will include our own logic for converting between unit values.
+In the future, if we wish to add support for a family of units not supported by `Intl.NumberFormat`, we will come up with our own translations (for some subset of languages) and build them into Nimble.
+The translations for a given family of units will be defined in a `nimble-unit-<name>` element.
+If the client requests a translation for one of these units in a language we don't support, we will fall back to English.

+Other libraries considered for number conversion and/or unit label localization include [globalizejs](https://github.com/globalizejs/globalize), [convert](https://convert.js.org/), [convert-units](https://github.com/convert-units/convert-units), and [iLib](https://github.com/iLib-js/iLib).
+None of these provided sufficient functionality to justify including them as a dependency.

+We will use the `'human-readable'` formatting mode to display file sizes in SLE tables.
+Currently, SLE displays these values with the common `KB`/`MB`/`GB` unit labels, but uses a factor of 1024 to convert between units (which is not uncommon, but technically incorrect).
+Our formatting will use the same unit labels, but use a conversion factor of 1000.
+This will result in slightly different values being displayed.
+For SLE's internal consistency, we will also change their file size pipe to use a conversion factor of 1000 instead of 1024.

 ##### Examples